ysyk2021/the-productive-nonfiction-writer-techniques-for-writing-faster-and-better-books/src/chapter-9-1.md

-Chapter 3: Techniques for Managing Time and Productivity
+Techniques for Managing Time and Productivity
 ========================================================

 In this chapter, we will explore effective techniques for managing time and boosting productivity as a nonfiction writer.
 Time management is crucial for maximizing efficiency and achieving your writing goals.
 Let's delve into some valuable strategies to help you manage your time and increase productivity.